daveight/ankicode/getting-started.md

 <br/>

-## New "Programming Challenge" card type
+## New card type - "Programming Challenge"
 AnkiCode extends Anki by adding the new card type "Programming Challenge".
 Its fields are listed below:

 - Title